David Schwarz (aviation inventor)

-David Schwarz (Schwarz Dávid; David Švarc, /sh/; 20 December 1850 – 13 January 1897) was a Hungarian aviation pioneer.
+David Schwarz (Note: Schwarz Dávid; David Švarc, /sh/; David in isolation: /sh/.)
+(20 December 1850 – 13 January 1897) was an aviation pioneer of Hungarian Jewish origin who lived and worked in Croatia.
 He is known for creating an airship with a rigid envelope made entirely of metal.
 Schwarz died only months before the airship was flown.
 Some sources have claimed that Count Ferdinand Graf von Zeppelin purchased Schwarz's airship patent from his widow, a claim which has been disputed.
 He was the father of the opera and operetta soprano Vera Schwarz (1888–1964).

 Personal life

-Schwarz was born in Keszthely, Kingdom of Hungary, then part of the Austrian Empire He was a timber merchant raised in Županja, but he spent most of his life in Zagreb, Kingdom of Croatia-Slavonia.
-He was Jewish.
+Schwarz was born in Keszthely, at the time Kingdom of Hungary, Austrian Empire.
+There is some doubt in sources regarding his exact date of birth in 1850.
+(Note: Sources for his date of birth vary.
+The OCLC cites Rotem, Ẓ. giving it as 7 December 1850, while Brockhaus gives it as 20 December 1850 The OCLC, as well as Brockhaus, show Schwarz's place of birth as Zalaegerszeg, Hungary.)

-Sources for his date of birth vary.
-The OCLC cites Rotem, Ẓ. giving it as 7 December 1850, while Brockhaus gives it as 20 December 1850 The OCLC, as well as Brockhaus, show Schwarz's place of birth as Zalaegerszeg, Hungary.
+He was Jewish, descended from an old Hungarian Jewish family.
+In 1865, his mother brought him to Županja, to live with his brother, who was an established trader there.
+He completed a trade school and became a merchant, running a sawmill in Našice and running a timber business between Koprivnica and Ludbreg, at the time in the Kingdom of Croatia-Slavonia.
+Since the 1880s, he lived in Zagreb, Kingdom of Croatia-Slavonia.

 Although Schwarz had no special technical training, he became interested in technology and developed improvements for woodcutting machinery.